PKU-YuanGroup/Open-Sora-Plan/README.md

 ![The architecture of Open-Sora-Plan](assets/framework.jpg)

-This project aim to create a simple and scalable repo, to reproduce [Sora](https://openai.com/sora) (Open AI T2V model) and build knowedge about VideoVAE + DiT at scale.
+This project aim to create a simple and scalable repo, to reproduce [Sora](https://openai.com/sora) (Open AI T2V model) and build knowedge about Video-VQVAE (VideoGPT) + DiT at scale.
 But we only have limited resource, we deeply wish the all open source community can contribute to this project.

 ## News
 **[2024.03.01]** Training code are available now!
 Welcome to watch 👀 this repository for the latest updates.